aci-ref/facilitation_best_practices/activities/02-outreach.md

 offer to to hold such events on campuses.</li>

 <li><b>ACI Resource Announcements:</b> An outreach session can be held in
-conjunction with the announcement a new ACI resource or a change in usage and accompanying policy, in order to inform the user base of upcoming changes and provide information on the   The Facilitators can add additional outreach about pre-existing resources as well.</li>
+conjunction with the announcement of a new ACI resource or a change in usage and accompanying policy.
+Facilitators can incorporate additional outreach about pre-existing resources as well.</li>

 <li><b>Annual User Meetings:</b> An annual meeting or open forum can be
 scheduled to have a dialog with researchers on the status of the ACI